yclas/documentation/5-facts-get-scammed.md

 ### Getting your requirements ready

-Let's say you asked me for a fruit, and I told you "Okay give me 5 USD first and I will give you a fruit" without even knowing what kind of exotic/normal fruit you want.
-So, don't ever take a developer seriously if they give you their price without knowing what you want to build first.
+Let’s say you asked me for a fruit, and I told you “Okay give me 5 USD first and I will give you a fruit” without knowing what type of fruit you want.
+Don’t ever take a developer seriously if they give you their price without knowing what you want to build first.

-Normally, any decent developer would ask their client what they want before starting to do anything, the keyword here is "project requirements" which is a standard document, not very well known to normal internet users but it is essential if you want to have your website built exactly as you want it to be.
+Normally a decent developer would ask for "project requirements" before doing anything.
+Project requirements are standard documents that are essential to buliding your website the way you want it.

-Your first steps would be to get familiar with what you want, invest some time in thinking about your project and write down notes whenever you get new ideas, then contact your developer once you have everything ready.
+Your first steps would be to get familiar with what you want, invest some time into thinking about your project and write notes; especially when you have new ideas.
+Then when you fill your are ready, contact your developer.

 ### Pick wisely

-Let's say you posted a job at Elance or freelancer to build a classifieds website, not knowing what budget to give and giving some serious details.
-An hour later you would find around 45 proposals are already there (if not even more); sent from developers from all around the world, some copying texts and pasting it at that box and others genuinely read your proposal and replied.
-So how do you pick from all of those?
-That's where this article gets really useful in regards to classifieds website.
+Let’s say you posted a job at Elance or freelancer to build a classifieds website, unsure of your budget however you provide details.
+An hour later you receive around 45 proposals (if not even more); sent from developers from all around the world.
+Some genuinely read your proposal and reply, while others are not so genuine.
+So how do you pick?

 You should know some facts before even starting to pick: